Nmazil-Dev/spoti_del/readme.txt

-#This is a small script that uses the spotipy library.
+#This is a small script that uses the spotipy library and PySimpleGUIWx.
 #It gets the currently playing song from spotify and removes it from your music library, then skips to the next track
 #Enjoy cleaning out your music library!
 This works very well when mapped to an unused macro key on your keyboard.